MayurK-cmd/Pacifica-Trading-Bot/README.md

 cd agent && python main.py
 ```

-Open the dashboard, connect your wallet, configure your parameters, and watch the agent trade.
+Open `http://localhost:5173`, connect your wallet, configure your parameters, and watch the agent trade.

 ---